 Education in Parkway could not occur without the involvement and support of parents and the community.
 Citizens contribute to the district through more than 10 different advisory boards and organizations.
-These include the Parkway Board of Education, parent teacher organizations, alumni association, and the hundreds of community members involved in district decision making through Project Parkway.
+These include the Parkway Board of Education, parent-teacher organizations, an alumni association, and the hundreds of community members involved in district decision making through Project Parkway.

 When schools work together with families and community members to support learning, children are inclined to succeed not just in school, but also throughout life.
-In keeping with these beliefs, Parkway offers numerous opportunities to parents and citizens for volunteering at schools and at the district level.
+In keeping with these beliefs, Parkway offers numerous opportunities for parents and citizens to volunteer at schools and at the district level.

 Alumni Association - The Parkway Alumni Association is a nonprofit organization working to encourage communication among alumni and foster programs that serve and support the Parkway community.
 If you'd like to get involved, contact Sandy Riutcel, executive director, at (314) 415-8074 or email ParkwayAlumni@ParkwaySchools.net.
 For more information, please visit www.parkwayalumni.org